FC Bayern Munich Junior Team: Overview

-The vision for the Junior Team is "to educate young players so that it will be possible for FCB to keep a global position in club football in the next millennium" and its mission is "to have the best youth development in club football."
+The vision for the Junior Team is "to educate young players so that it will be possible for FCB to keep a global position in club football in the next millennium" and its mission is "to have the best youth development in club football".

 There are 165 players, 16 instructors and managers, 1 physiotherapist and 1 masseur.
 Rosters remain unchanged while the kids learn their trade whether it be for goalkeeper, defence, midfield or forward.
-They are trained for no more than 1 or 2 positions.
+They are trained for no more than one or two positions.

-Bayern Munich Junior Team uses a 4–3–3 formation system from D Juniors and upwards.
+The Bayern Munich Junior Team uses a 4–3–3 formation system from D Juniors and upwards.
 Players from overseas are offered accommodation in a youth apartment block with 13 single rooms inside the club grounds on Säbener Straße.
 The facility arrangement is different from many other high-profile clubs, in that both the first team and the youth teams train at the same location.

 Bayern Munich has a residence building for players who are between 15 and 18 and live too far away from the training ground.
 Up to 14 youth team players can live there.
-They have an employee in the residence building where in the morning waking up and prepares a breakfast buffet and also takes care of small and large problems of youth players.
+They have an employee in the residence building who, in the morning, wakes everyone up and prepares a breakfast buffet and also takes care of small and large problems of youth players.
 There are up to eight part-time teachers are available to support the youth players to compensate for the educational gaps.
 The ground floor of the youth center is also the office of the junior team and a meeting room for the coaches.